Llennpie/Saturn/README.md

-# Saturn
+# LMG64 Saturn

 - **Saturn** is an all-in-one machinima studio for *Super Mario 64*, based on [the PC port](https://github.com/sm64pc/sm64ex).
 - *In order to download or compile the editor, a prior copy of the game is required.
 This is to avoid including any copyrighted material.*
+This version of Saturn is trying to be an improved experience.
+I hightly recommend downloading the [original.](https://github.com/Llennpie/Saturn/releases/latest)

 ![image](https://github.com/Llennpie/Saturn/assets/44985633/e671b48a-e1c3-446a-9cff-0c76f49d069a)

 ### Download

-- You can download the latest version from the [Releases](https://github.com/Llennpie/Saturn/releases/latest) page!
+- You can download the latest version from the [Releases](https://github.com/CreepaTate/LMG64-Saturn/releases/latest) page!

 ### Features